digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 1. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
 2. Add a sign-up checkbox to various places on your website.
 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
-More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) are available on my website.
+More [MailChimp sign-up form examples](http://dannyvankooten.com/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link) are available on my website.
 5. **Premium only:** Create multiple AJAX powered sign-up forms.
 6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
 You don't have to write any HTML, if you want.
 7. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
+[Upgrade to the premium version now.](http://dannyvankooten.com/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=screenshots-link)

 == Changelog ==

+= 1.4.2 - November 11, 2013 =
+* Improved: Minor textual improvements in settings pages
+* Improved: Security improvement, plugin file can't be access directly anymore
+* Added: GPL license to plugin files

+= 1.4.1 - October 29, 2013 =
+* Fixed: Grouping data not being sent to MailChimp when using sign-up forms.

+= 1.4 - October 28, 2013 =
+* Added: default form CSS themes, choose between light, red, green, blue or dark form styling.
+* Added: filter to add more variables to Checkbox Sign-Ups.
+* Improved: more fields unlocked in "add field" tool when editing forms.
+* Improved: smarter auto-detection of name fields when integrating with third-party forms like Contact Form 7
+* Changed: links point to new [MailChimp for WordPress](http://dannyvankooten.com/mailchimp-for-wordpress/) page now.

+= 1.3.1 - October 20, 2013 =
+* Fixed: bug when calling MailChimp API for PHP 5.2
+* Improved: better default form CSS
+* Improved: Combined checkbox and form stylesheets into 1 file and encouraged browser caching.

+= 1.3 - October 13, 2013 =
+* Added: Form widget
+* Added: Smooth scroll to form element after form submission (if jQuery loaded)
+* Improved: Added and removed some buttons from QTags editor toolbar
+* Improved: Some UI improvements
+* Improved: Optimized integration with third-party forms like Contact Form 7

-= 1.2.5 =
+= 1.2.5 - October 8, 2013 =
 * Fixed `undefined function mc4wp_replace_variables` fatal error when using Quick Cache plugin.

-= 1.2.4 =
+= 1.2.4 - October 6, 2013 =
 * Improved: code performance improvements
 * Improved: added `mc4wp_get_form()` for an easier shortcode callback.
 Useful to [add a sign-up form to the end of your posts](http://dannyvankooten.com/2577/add-mailchimp-sign-up-form-end-of-posts/).
 * Improved default CSS